 If you don’t have enough money to cover every category, it’s time to go back to the drawing board.
 What can you cut out to create more space in your budget?
 What ideas do you have to earn more money to cover all your expenses with room to spare?

-How to Make a Budget Step 3: Start Using the Envelope Method
+How to Budget, Step 3: Start Using the Envelope Method

-There are two main ways to use the envelope method.
-You can use cash envelopes, or you can use digital envelopes.
+There are two main ways to use the cash envelope method.
+You can use physical cash envelopes, or you can use digital envelopes.
 Both methods are effective in helping you stick to a budget.

-With cash envelopes, you would go to your bank or the ATM at the beginning of each month and withdraw the amount of money you want to spend.
+With cash envelopes, you would go to your bank or the ATM at the beginning of each budgeting period and withdraw the amount of money you want to spend.
 Create an envelope for each category and allocate the cash into each one.

 Many people don’t like handling cash, and more and more vendors are starting to go cashless.
 Another way to use the envelope method is to use digital envelopes.